-Canned young green jackfruit in brine or water (not syrup!) is what you will need.
-The unripe/young jackfruit is usually sold in brine or water.
-Instead of being sweet it has a neutral flavor that works well in savory dishes.
-So it’s the perfect meatless alternative to these vegan jackfruit tacos.
+Canned young green jackfruit in brine or water (not syrup!) is what you will need for this recipe.
+Young green jackfruit has a neutral flavor that works well in savory dishes.
+It's the perfect meatless alternative for these vegan tacos.

 Feel free to use yellow corn, white corn, flour, or even homemade tortillas.